vuestorefront/vue-storefront/packages/core/docs/shopify/use-cart.md

   userErrors?: Maybe<Scalars['Array']>;
 }
 ```
-- `load` - function required to fetch cart from a server or create brand new if it doesn't exist.
+- `load` - function required to fetch cart from a server or create a brand new if it doesn't exist.
 - `addItem` - Adds cart items to an existing checkout.
     - It takes two parameters:
     - `product` (Object) The identifier of the product variant for the cart item.